Skip to main content

 configuring segment sizes that exceed the path Maximum Transmission

 Unit (MTU).
-When the segment size exceeds the path MTU, IP
+When the segment size exceeds the path MTU, lower layer

-fragmentation at some layer is a natural consequence.
-However, the
+IP fragmentation is a natural consequence.
+However, the 4-octet

-4-octet (32-bit) Identification field of the Fragment Header may be
+(32-bit) Identification field of the Fragment Header may be too small

-too small to ensure reassembly integrity at sufficiently high data
+to ensure reassembly integrity at sufficiently high data rates,

-rates, especially when the source resets the starting sequence number
+especially when the source resets the starting sequence number often

-often to maintain an unpredictable profile [RFC7739].
-This
+to maintain an unpredictable profile [RFC7739].
+This specification

-specification therefore proposes to fortify the IPv6 Identification
+therefore proposes to fortify the IPv6 Identification by extending

 Performance increases for upper layer protocols that use larger